Per Bill

-Per Anders Otto Bill (born 13 February 1958) is a Swedish politician of the Moderate Party who has been Governor of Gävleborg County since 1 August 2015.
+Per Anders Otto Bill (born 13 February 1958) is a Swedish politician of the Moderate Party who served as Governor of Gävleborg County from 2015 to 2024.
 He was a member of the Riksdag from 1994 to 2015.
 Eisenhower Fellowships selected Per Bill in 1999 to represent Sweden.
-He is brother-in-law of Karin Enström, the former Minister for Defence.
+He is brother-in-law of Karin Enström, the former Minister for Defence, and Henrik Landerholm, the former National Security Advisor to the Government of Sweden.